Gaining the Advantage in the Fresh Supply Chain

 Within the warehouse, 3PLs engage engineers to determine and create the most efficient slotting patterns, placing high-velocity pick items as close to the door and as tight as possible to increase efficiency.
 Slotting needs in the food and beverage industry can change frequently as new products are introduced or when volumes shift.

 SKU changes can also have an impact on capacity within the four walls of a warehouse.
-“You could be running out of space,” said Joe Carlier, senior vice president - sales at Penske Logistics and a fellow presenter at the conference.
+"You could be running out of space," said Moses.

 When it comes to moving goods, Moses says 3PLs are adding value by providing higher-touch services, such as using drivers to re-stock certain sections within the store.
 "This puts pressure on transportation providers in terms of having a different type of driver that does more customer service work and who is out among the grocers' customers," Moses said.

 More frequent deliveries also mean food and beverage customers have unique equipment needs.
 Penske Logistics relies on both 53-foot trailers as well as smaller, more agile trucks to deliver rapid replenishment items.

 The right equipment, such as multi-temp trailer compartments, help maintain proper and safe product temperatures.
 Penske Logistics also invests in leading-edge temperature monitoring devices for its trailers that alert if temperatures go out of an acceptable range.

 "In the past, you were counting on the driver exclusively to do this," Moses said.
 "Now with remote monitoring you have much more control."